 The Patriot Post® · Controlling the Narrative

-But as I look back at last week’s debate, it occurs to me that what was important was not what either candidate said — it was how deftly the media (CBS, in this case) controlled the narrative in an in-depth discussion of key voting issues viewed by 70 million people just one month before the election.
+But as I look back at last week’s debate, it occurs to me that what was important was not what either candidate said — it was how deftly the media (CBS, in this case) controlled the narrative in an in-depth discussion of key voting issues viewed by tens of millions of people just one month before the election.

 It’s no secret that our very left-leaning media is solidly in Kamala Harris’s camp.
 The problem is that they constantly use their supposedly neutral “news” platform to put one side in a far better light than the other.
-Here are a few examples:
+Here are a few examples.

-What was discussed vs. what was ignored.
 Nominally, the 90-minute debate covered the full gamut of critical election issues, but in each case, the moderators’ specific questions steered the discussion toward aspects distinctly favorable to the Harris side while carefully skirting no-go zones that might get them in trouble.

-The first topic discussed was the escalating war in the Middle East, but the question posed to the candidates related to Israel’s prosecution of that war gave wide birth to the very troubling pro-Hamas, anti-Semitic element within the Democrat base.
 Similarly, the immigration segment sidestepped the matter of how our current administration managed to allow tens of millions of illegals into our country, instead challenging Donald Trump’s controversial plan for deportation of those immigrants.
 How will that work?
 Will Trump separate children from parents?

 JD Vance fielded those questions very effectively, answering concisely and pivoting to other important aspects.
 But on topic after topic, he had to work hard to keep focus on matters of central importance to the election.